mass-Eve/programming-with-C/04-switch(case)/switch-case.md

-a switch statement is a control statement that is used to handle multiple conditions based on the value of an expression.
+a switch(case) statement is a control statement that is used to handle multiple conditions based on the value of an expression.
 It provides a cleaner alternative to using multiple if-else statements when you have a series of conditions to check.

 * switch(case) usage Syntax ~